-Our Parent Infant Program is a center-based program that offers a nurturing, family focused environment for children who are deaf or hard of hearing from birth to three years old.
+Our Parent Infant Program is a center-based program that offers a nurturing, family-focused environment for children who are deaf or hard of hearing from birth to three years old.
 We use a parent coaching model to empower families to implement and practice learned strategies specific to hearing loss in a natural and engaging way.
-We establish a three-way partnership between family, child and specialist to foster the overall development of your child, with an emphasis on auditory, communication and language development.
-Our program offers information, guidance, and emotional support, as well as opportunities to connect with other families.
+We establish a three-way partnership between family, child, and specialist to foster your child’s overall development, with an emphasis on auditory, communication, and language development.
+Our program offers information, guidance, emotional support, and opportunities to connect with other families.
 Our program provides families with individual sessions with a specialist who has undergone extensive training specifically related to hearing loss.
 As part of our comprehensive program, we also offer:

-Individual Sessions: provide both the parents and the child with strategies and techniques to foster auditory, language, speech, cognitive and motor development.
-Our sessions incorporate a three-way partnership between the therapist, child and caregiver.
+Individual Sessions: provide the parents and the child with strategies and techniques to foster auditory, language, speech, cognitive, and motor development.
+Our sessions incorporate a three-way partnership between the therapist, child, and caregiver.
 Parents leave each session with strategies to use within their daily routines.

-Music Together Classes: We are proud to offer Music Together classes, an internationally accredited program that helps develop children’s cognitive, emotional, social, motor, auditory and language skills.
+Music Together Classes: We are proud to offer Music Together classes, an internationally accredited program that helps develop children’s cognitive, emotional, social, motor, auditory, and language skills.
+The benefits of music in early childhood development have been well documented.
 Music promotes babies’ understanding of intonation and melody associated with spoken language.
-Studies have shown that music activates all areas of the brain, and provides children a unique avenue to develop language.
-The benefits of music in early childhood development have been well documented.
+Studies have shown that music activates all areas of the brain and provides children a unique avenue to develop language.
 Studies show that the brain develops language when teaching is combined with music.
 Our weekly music classes are taught by a Teacher of the Deaf and/or Speech-Language Pathologist who are certified Music Together providers.